 Class B Common Stock - The Company is authorized to issue 50,000,000 shares of Class B common stock with a par value of \$0.0001 per share.
-On December 31, 2020, the Company issued 7,187,500 shares of Class B common stock to the Company by the Sponsor for an aggregate price of \$25,000, including an aggregate of up to 937,500 shares of Class B common stock that are subject to forfeiture to the extent that the underwriter's over-allotment option is not exercised in full or in part, so that the initial stockholders will collectively own 20% of the Company's issued and outstanding common stock after the Proposed Public Offering.
+On December 31, 2020, the Company issued 7,187,500 shares of Class B common stock to the Company by the Sponsor for an aggregate price of \$25,000.
+On February 9, 2021, the Company effected a share capitalization of 1,437,500 shares of Class B common stock, resulting in an aggregate of 8,625,000 shares of Class B common stock outstanding.
+All shares and associated amounts have been retroactively restated to reflect the share capitalization.
+Up to an aggregate of 1,125,000 shares of Class B common stock are subject to forfeiture to the extent that the underwriter's over-allotment option is not exercised in full or in part, so that the initial stockholders will collectively own 20% of the Company's issued and outstanding common stock after the Proposed Public Offering.
 All shares and associated amounts have been retroactively restated to reflect the stock split.